 Commodities – China Buying Gold Miners

 Oil edged over the $41 mark yesterday before returning half its gains on the US-China trade row.

-And Gold tried once more to break the 1770 resistance level yesterday, as ZeroHedge reports Chinese gold companies in a buying splurge of mining companies around the world.
+And Gold tried once more to break the 1770 The price level that traders believe represents the highest value an asset will reach before reversi... level yesterday, as ZeroHedge reports Chinese gold companies in a buying splurge of mining companies around the world.